decentraland/documentation/content/creator/sdk7/3d-essentials/entity-positioning.md

 - `AAPT_RIGHT_LEG`: Fixed to the bottom leg bone on the right leg.
 - `AAPT_RIGHT_FOOT`: Fixed to the ankle on the right leg.
 - `AAPT_RIGHT_TOE_BASE`: Fixed to the tip of the toe on the right leg.
+- `.AAPT_NAME_TAG`: Floats right above the player's name tag, isn't affected by the player's animations.

+  > Note: The name tag height is dynamically adjusted based on the height of the wearables a player has on.
+So a player wearing a tall hat will have their name tag a little bit higher than others.

+- `AAPT_POSITION`: The player's overall position.
+This appears on the ground-level, between the avatar's feet.

+  > Note: A known issue may make items appear below the ground level, this is not the expected behavior and will be fixed in future versions.

 {{< hint info >}}
 **💡 Tip**: To use these values, write `AvatarAnchorPointType.` and VS Code will display the full list of options on a dropdown.